Todd Whitten: Coaching career

 Whitten was hired on March 15, 2010, as the offensive coordinator for Division I Lamar University.
 In the Cardinal's first season in twenty-one years, Whitten coached the school's first back to back 400 yard passer, and helped lead Lamar to an overall record of 5–6.
 In the Cardinal's second year under Whitten, school records were set in team passing yards, individual total offense in a game, individual passing yards in a game, completions in a game, and individual receiving yards in game.

 In 2012, Whitten served as the head football coach at Arlington Heights High School in Fort Worth, Texas.
 He left the school after one season to become the wide receivers coach at the University of Texas at El Paso.

 Whitten was named head football coach at Tarleton State for the third time, on December 3, 2015 by athletic director Lonn Reisman.

 In 2020, Tarleton State moved from Division II to Division I FCS.
-On February 21, 2020, Whitten coached the Texans to its first win as a FCS member against the New Mexico State Aggies 43-17 who is in the FBS.
+On February 21, 2021, Whitten coached the Texans to its first win as a FCS member against the New Mexico State Aggies, 43–17 who is in the FBS.

+On August 29, 2025, Whitten coached the Texans to a 30–27 overtime win on the road over Army, getting the program's second all-time win over an FBS team.